Final Cut Pro: My free Move plugin

 Fantastic!
 This is really useful.
 It also works in Final Cut Express 4.
 Keep on making these plugins, they’re better than most by far.

-6. Sean Taylor Says:
+4. Sean Taylor said:

 Love your stuff man…This is my first time checking out your site…Keep me in the loop for new tip and tricks… I love them…!!!